 Also, a risk that the majority of the value of BNB comes from its use on the Binance Exchange, which means that if the exchange gets into trouble, it will likely affect the price of the coin too.

 That said, with the introduction of the smart chain the move into supporting DeFi, this risk is perhaps reduced.

 On top of that, Binance has had to move its headquarters twice, first from China to Japan, then from Japan to Malta, and, possibly, it may have to move a third time after Malta defined them the right to operate there.

 Should you invest in Binance Coin?

 Though Binance Coin is not the most technically advanced coin, it definitely seems to have everything going for it!

-The Economy Forecast Agency predicts that Binance Coin could reach a high of $827 by December 2021 and a low of $666 (which is still a huge increase in comparison to the current price!).
+The Economy Forecast Agency predicts that Binance Coin could reach a high of $533 by December 2023 and a low of $455.

 Read More: Binance Coin Price Predictions